-If you are a parent going through a divorce, or if you have never been married to your child's other parent and are ending the relationship, you may need information about child support.
-In Delaware, both parents, whether married or not, are obligated to support their children.
+If you're a parent going through a divorce, or if you've never been married to your child's other parent and are ending the relationship, you may need information about child support.
+In Delaware, both parents, whether married or not, are obligated to financially support their children.

 Before determining each parent's actual primary support obligation, you should add the following additional items to the primary support allowance to determine the child's total primary needs:

-After you have determined each parent's net available income and added together all items included in the child's primary support needs, you can determine each parent's primary support obligation by multiplying the total amount of the primary support needs by the parent's percentage share of available net income.
+After you've determined each parent's net available income and added together all items included in the child's primary support needs, you can determine each parent's primary support obligation by multiplying the total amount of the primary support needs by the parent's percentage share of available net income.

 Sadly, some parents try to avoid their child support obligation by quitting a job or failing to conduct an adequate job search.
 For example, one parent might quit a good paying, highly-skilled job to take a lower paying position under the mistaken belief that this will relieve them of their child support payments.
-A court is not likely to tolerate such behavior.
-If a court finds that either parent is voluntarily unemployed or underemployed, it may impute income to that parent based on the parent’s employment potential in light of recent work history, occupational qualifications, and prevailing earnings levels in the community.
+A court is not likely to tolerate such behavior, and will normally impute income to the parent.

 The State of Delaware's Department of Child Support Enforcement (DCSE) is responsible for helping parents obtain and enforce child support orders, including locating absent parents and establishing paternity, if necessary.
 More information about these services is available on the DCSE website.